Menu

 Simcoe Muskoka District Health Unit, 15 Sperling Dr, Barrie ON L4M 6K9

-• 15 Apr 2020 7:43 AM | Graham Donald (Administrator)
+• 15 Apr 2020 7:43 AM | Graham Donald

 On April 3, 2020, the province of Ontario updated its list of "essential services" to include marinas, "but only to the extent that the marina is necessary to enable individuals to access their primary place of residence."